143 docs

 Prompt shape

-Good prompts include outcome, constraints, and verification:
+Good prompts state the outcome, constraints, and verification:

 Fix the mobile overflow in the session detail header.